CaptainNayan199/Python_Everyday/README.md

 #### Feel free to contribute by submitting your own Python files too! 👨‍💻👩‍💻

-#### PS: If anyone wants to learn python everyday, then this can be very useful for them as I will be covering Python from the very beginning to the very advanced sections in python.
+#### PS: If anyone wants to learn python everyday, then this can be very useful for them as I will be covering Python from the very beginning to the very advanced sections.

 ## Happy coding! 😊